SOUTH ASIAN PILOT CAMPUS 2016 - 2018

 The institutions participating are:

-There will be intensive training in the following disciplines
+There was intensive training in the following areas:

-- vocal technique – including sargam (south Asian solfege) and melodic training
+4. vocal technique – including Sargam (south Asian solfege) and melodic training